OleHolmNielsen/Slurm_tools/partitions/README.md

 	-g: Print also GRES information
 	-m: Print minimum and maximum values for memory and cores/node.
 	-a: Display information about all partitions including hidden ones.
 	-f: Show all partitions from the federation if a member of one.
-Slurm 18.08 and newer.
+Only Slurm 18.08 and newer.
 	-h: Print this help information

 ```